AmalieEmmyNoether/Puzzle-8/Star.md

-"# You found a star!"
+# You found a star!